Fewer Irish women travelling to UK for abortions, figures show

 At present, about 319 general practitioners have signed up to provide the service with 10 out of 19 maternity units providing full abortion care.
 File photograph: Getty Images

-The number of Irish women who travelled to the United Kingdom last year for an abortion fell slightly while the numbers purchasing abortion pills online continued to rise.
+The number of women from the Republic of Ireland who travelled to the United Kingdom last year for an abortion fell slightly while the numbers purchasing abortion pills online continued to rise.

-Some 2,879 women gave Irish addresses at abortion clinics in England and Wales in the 12 months leading up to Ireland’s legalisation of abortion in January of this year, down from 3,019 women in 2017, according to the latest data released by the UK department of health.
+Some 2,879 women gave addresses from within the State at abortion clinics in England and Wales in the 12 months leading up to Ireland’s legalisation of abortion in January of this year, down from 3,019 women in 2017, according to the latest data released by the UK department of health.

-In contrast, the number of women availing of online abortion pills rose by more than 13 per cent in 2018, with 1,405 people buying the pill online.
+In contrast, the number of women availing of online abortion pills rose by more than 13 per cent in 2018, with 1,405 people buying the pill online, according to figures one abortion pill provider gave to the HSE.

 Abortion up until 12 weeks’ gestation became legal across the Irish State on January 1st 2019.
 The legalisation of abortion services followed the May 2018 referendum which saw 66.4 per cent vote in favour of removing the Eighth Amendement to the Constitution.
 At present, about 319 general practitioners have signed up to provide the service with 10 out of 19 maternity units providing full abortion care.